Calvinoea/Enumerable-Methods/README.md

 ## 🤝 Contributing
 You are welcome to make contributions to the repository.
 Contributions may be made through issues comments and feature requests.

+## 🤝 Special Thanks

+Thank you to the Microverse TSEs for taking the time to review the project and provide feedback.

 ## 👤 Author